-Resource Change Resulting from Revised Master Plan Environmental Consequences Damafita Cumamami No Action Alternative Proposed Action Benefits Summary Aesthetic Resources Minor benefits through land reclassification, utility corridors, and resource objectives.
+Resource Change Resulting from Revised Master Plan Environmental Consequences Damafita Cumamamu No Action Alternative Proposed Action Benefits Summary Aesthetic Resources Minor benefits through land reclassification and resource objectives.
 Fails to minimize activities that disturb the scenic beauty and aesthetics of the reservoir.
 Promotes activities that limit disturbance to the scenic beauty and aesthetics of the reservoir.
 Specific management objectives to minimize activities that disturb the scenic beauty and aesthetics of the reservoir.
 Hazardous Materials and Solid Waste No change.
 No effect.
 No effect.
 No added benefit.
 Health and Safety Minor change to promote public safety awareness.
 Fails to emphasize public safety programs.
 Recognizes the need for public safety programs.
 Includes specific management objectives to increase water safety outreach efforts.
+Also, classifies 87 acres of water surface as restricted and designated no-wake for public safety purposes.